 When purchasing digital patterns from Fit for Art, make sure you create an account on our website if you haven’t already.
 After completing the purchase of your digital patterns, you will receive an email receipt from Fit for Art with links to the digital pattern files.
 Click on the links in the right hand “Download” column to open the files.
 Make sure you save the files on your computer or somewhere you can access them again since purchasers are limited to downloading each file three times.
 If you do want to download them again later, go back to the confirmation email or click on the My Account page in the upper right corner of our home page, log in with your user name and password, and then click on Downloads to find the files.

-You will receive five PDF files to download.
+For each of our core patterns, you will receive five PDF files to download.
 One is our illustrated Instruction book for constructing the pattern which, like the print version, includes additional information such as design and fabric considerations and relevant sewing tips.
 In the digital version of the instruction book, we are adding live links to relevant website pages, blog posts and photo gallery samples.
-A second file contains directions for printing your pattern in each format, choosing layers, and assembling the tiled version.
-The actual patterns are in 3 files, each an alternative printing format so you can choose the most convenient:
+A second file contains directions for printing your pattern in each format, choosing layers and assembling the tiled version.
+The actual patterns are in three files, each an alternative printing format so you can choose the most convenient:

 - a large format designed for typical US large format printers,

 - an A0 format designed for large international printers, and